-The AD73360L has been designed to support two devices in a cascade connected to a single serial port (see Figure 17).
+The AD73360 has been designed to support up to eight devices in a cascade connected to a single serial port (see Figure 17).
 The SPORT interface protocol has been designed so that device addressing is built into the packet of information sent to the device.
 This allows the cascade to be formed with no extra hardware overhead for control signals or addressing.
 A cascade can be formed in either of the two modes previously discussed.

 Figure 17.
-Connection of Two AD73360Ls Cascaded to ADSP-21xx
+Connection of Two AD73360s Cascaded to ADSP-2181

-There may be some restrictions in cascade operation due to the sample clock and the serial clock rate chosen.
-The formula below gives an indication of whether the combination of sample rate and serial clock can be successfully cascaded.
+There may be some restrictions in cascade operation due to the number of devices configured in the cascade and the serial clock rate chosen.
+The formula below gives an indication of whether the combination of sample rate, serial clock and number of devices can be successfully cascaded.
 This assumes a directly coupled frame sync arrangement as shown in Figure 12 and does not take any interrupt latency into account.

-$$\frac{1}{f{S}} \ge \frac{6 \times [((Device \ Count - 1) \times 16) + 17]}{SCLK}$$
+$$\frac{1}{f_S} \geq \frac{6 \times [((Device\ Count-1) \times 16) + 17]}{SCLK}$$

 When using the indirectly coupled frame sync configuration in cascaded operation it is necessary to be aware of the restrictions in sending control word data to all devices in the cascade.
 The user should ensure that there is sufficient time for all the control words to be sent between reading the last ADC sample and the start of the next sample period.

-In Cascade Mode, both devices must know the number of devices in the cascade to be able to output data at the correct time.
+In Cascade Mode, each device must know the number of devices in the cascade to be able to output data at the correct time.
 Control Register A contains a 3-bit field (DC0-2) that is programmed by the DSP during the programming phase.
-The default condition is that the field contains 000b, which is equivalent to a single device in cascade (see Table XVI).
+The default condition is that the field contains 000b, which is equivalent to a single device in cascade (see Table XVIII).
 However, for cascade operation this field must contain a binary value that is one less than the number of devices in the cascade.
-With a cascade, each device takes a turn to send an ADC result to the DSP.
-For example, the data will be output as Device 2-Channel 1, Device 1-Channel 1, Device 2-Channel 2, Device 1-Channel 2 etc. When the first device in the cascade has transmitted its channel data there is an additional SCLK period during which the last device asserts its SDOFS as it begins its transmission of the next channel.
+With a number of AD73360s in cascade each device takes a turn to send an ADC result to the DSP.
+For example, in a cascade of two devices the data will be output as Device 2-Channel 1, Device 1-Channel 1, Device 2-Channel 2, Device 1-Channel 2 etc. When the first device in the cascade has transmitted its channel data there is an additional SCLK period during which the last device asserts its SDOFS as it begins its transmission of the next channel.
 This will not cause a problem for most DSPs as they count clock edges after a frame sync and hence the extra bit will be ignored.

-When two devices are connected in cascade there are also restrictions concerning which ADC channels can be powered up.
-In all cases the cascaded devices must all have the same channels powered up (i.e., for a cascade requiring Channels 1 and 2 on Device 1 and Channel 5 on Device 2, Channels 1, 2, and 5 must be powered up on both devices to ensure correct operation).
+When multiple devices are connected in cascade there are also restrictions concerning which ADC channels can be powered up.
+In all cases the cascaded devices must all have the same channels powered up (i.e., for a cascade of two devices requiring Channels 1 and 2 on Device 1 and Channel 5 on Device 2, Channels 1, 2 and 5 must be powered up on both devices to ensure correct operation).
 Figure 18 shows the timing sequence for two devices in cascade.
-In all cases Channel 1 of all devices must be powered up.

-Table XVI.
+Table XVIII.
 Device Count Settings

 DC2 DC1 DC0 Cascade Length

 0 0 0 1

 0 0 1 2

+0 1 0 3

+0 1 1 4

+1 0 0 5

+1 0 1 6

+1 1 0 7

+1 1 1 8